Robbie Savage: Personal life

 Savage was born in Wrexham on 18 October 1974, to Colin and Valerie Savage.
 He attended Ysgol Bryn Alyn in Gwersyllt until he completed his GCSE studies in July 1991.
 On leaving school, Savage joined Manchester United as an apprentice.

 Savage and his wife Sarah have two sons.
 In 2012 one of his sons, Charlie, was attached to Manchester United's youth academy and in April 2021 he signed his first professional contract with the club.
-On 8 December 2021, Savage provided commentary for BT Sport in the match where his son Charlie made his senior Manchester United debut in the UEFA Champions League, coming on as a late substitute in a 1-1 draw against Young Boys.
+On 8 December 2021, Savage provided commentary for BT Sport in the match where his son Charlie made his senior Manchester United debut in the UEFA Champions League, coming on as a late substitute in a 1–1 draw against Young Boys.

 Robbie Savage's father was diagnosed with Pick's disease, a dementia-type illness, when he was in his mid-50s, and died in 2012.
 Savage is an ambassador for the dementia care and research charity, the Alzheimer's Society.

 Savage had said in the future he would have liked to finish his career at home town club Wrexham before going on to manage them.
 He also said that the greatest regret of his football career was not signing for Everton when he had the chance in 2005.

-Savage published an autobiography in 2011, Savage!, written with Janine Self, and in 2015 published I'll Tell You What..., a book of memoir and punditry.
+Savage published a biography in 2011, Savage!, written with Janine Self, and in 2015 published I'll Tell You What..., a book of memoir and punditry.

 In October 2014, Savage was awarded an honorary fellowship at Wrexham's Glyndŵr University for services to sport.